SaturnLab/MinerLottery/README.md

 # MinerLottery
-Miner's lottery for their rewards.
+Miners' lottery for their rewards.